natsukagami/gears-book/src/setting_up/examples.md

 ### On Scala Native

-The current Scala Native version required by Gears is 0.5.0, which is unreleased.
+The current Scala Native version required by Gears is 0.5.1.
-Therefore examples in this book hardcodes `0.5.0-RC1` as the Scala Native version, which is also the version `gears` is currently compiled against.
+Therefore examples in this book hardcodes `0.5.1` as the Scala Native version, which is also the version `gears` is currently compiled against.

 Examples can be run with